holium/realm-support/README.md

 https://user-images.githubusercontent.com/29574724/218436345-2e32ea58-045a-459c-9430-83f05b5e5170.mov

 * fixed wallet back button on onboarding and removed verb logs from agent by @drunkplato
-* Switched Add members/friends TextButton to design-system TextButton by @leowini
 * Filter out null previews so ContactRow doesn't crash by @gdbroman
 * Fix app links not being opened in relic by @gdbroman
-* App window enhancements by @gdbroman
-* Replace all default exports with named exports by @gdbroman
 * Edit member role set by @leowini
-* 922 ship code change fix by @lodlev-migdev
-* Make multiplayer declare global more specific by @gdbroman
-* Update broken urbit binary link in root README.md by @gdbroman
-* Rm unused packages by @gdbroman
 * support for linux builds by @lodlev-migdev
-* removed Sentyr build workflow. will need to move it to a test pipelin… by @lodlev-migdev
-* Make multiplayer declare global more specific by @drunkplato
-* Add primary color for selected reactions by @ajlamarc
-* Spaces fixes by @leowini
-* Include contacts in %friends /all scry by @leowini
 * fix for account recovery via email address and printing better error … by @lodlev-migdev
-* Test UI Vite by @leowini
 * Use default cursor on Linux by @gdbroman
-* Remove unnecessary global declare by @gdbroman
-* dialog close was using app window close by @drunkplato
-* Default ship for off urbit, tinted background by @ajlamarc
 * fixed bug where the Add Ship feature was not installing Realm due to … by @lodlev-migdev
-* Fix profile setup dialog flex orientation by @gdbroman
 * System settings - Interface - Isolation Mode by @gdbroman
-* Linux fixes by @gdbroman
 * 644 speaking detection by @drunkplato
-* Fix mouse state not always updating to `text` by @gdbroman
-* Saving cached data to friends by @leowini
 * Fix crash on pressing `esc` for dialogs by @gdbroman
-* Revert "Fix crash on pressing `esc` for dialogs" by @gdbroman
-* Dialog fixes by @gdbroman
-* Fix: some SVGs are black by @gdbroman
-* Fix RGB build error by @gdbroman
-* Fix failing preconstruct build: RGB workaround by @gdbroman
-* padding to text button by @drunkplato
-* release-v0.5.0 by @drunkplato

 ### `v0.4.0` - 02/13/23
 This release contains: